 Fat cats and big dogs might be fun internet memes, but overweight animals are no laughing matter.

 Cats and dogs that are fed too much, don’t exercise, or have a slower metabolism are at risk for obesity.
 Hypothyroidism is a hormonal disease that can also predispose a dog to obesity.

 Obesity is a disease in pets defined as an excess of body fat.
 Obesity leads to other health problems such as diabetes, bone/joint disease and breathing problems.
 Many of these conditions in turn, cause a decreased lifespan.

-Obesity is diagnosed by scoring the pet's body condition.
+Animals, just like people, come in all shapes and sizes.
+Veterinarians diagnose obesity by scoring the pet’s body condition on a scale of 10.
+Animals with low number values, from 0 to 4, are underweight.
+The higher numbers, from 8 to 10, indicate an animal that is obese.
 This BCS (or Body Condition Score) is determined by your veterinarian at the time of an exam.
 Hypothyroidism can be ruled out with blood tests.

-If you feel your pet could benefit from a weight loss program, give us a call at 410-687-1111 to schedule an appointment today.
+If you feel your pet could benefit from a weight loss program, contact us to schedule an appointment today.

 Essex Middle River Veterinary Center provides medical and surgical care for cats and dogs at our animal hospital and veterinary clinic in Essex, Maryland, just outside of Baltimore.
 Our services include preventive wellness care exams, vaccines, spays/neuters, and a variety of specialized care.
 Our state-of-the-art veterinary offices are conveniently located near I-695 where we see pets from Towson, Honeygo, White Marsh, and other neighboring Baltimore areas.